dagraham/etm-dgraham/README.md

 	would invoke the shell commands associated with `v` and `w`, one day *before* and again 1 hour *after* the datetime specified in the reminder's `@s` entry.
 * Reminders can have more than one `@a` alert entries.
 Different alerts could, for example, be used to trigger their commands at different times.
 * With an email, `e`, or text alert, `t`, the item summary is used as the subject and an email or text message is sent to each attendee listed in @n entries.
 The content of the body of the emails/messages are options that can be set in the user's configuration file.
 * Alerts and beginbys are only triggered for unfinished tasks and, when the task is repeating, only for the first unfinished instance.
-Similarly, pastdue notices for repeating tasks are only triggered for the first unfinished instance.
+Similarly, past due notices for repeating tasks are only triggered for the first unfinished instance.

 ### repetition